YMCA: London Central YMCA building

 The closure sparked criticism toward Criterion Capital, the property company which acquired the site, which already had a Criterion-owned Zedwell hotel in the basement.
-Conservation areas surrounds the building on all sides, but the building itself is excluded and may be demolished or redeveloped.
+Conservation areas surround the building on all sides, but the building itself is excluded and may be demolished or redeveloped.
 Campaigners alleged that the company's focus on commercial redevelopment conflicted with the YMCA's historical mission of providing affordable and inclusive services for the community.
 The "Save the YMCA" campaign emerged as a grassroots effort to halt the closure, with supporters calling for a six-month pause to explore sustainable solutions for retaining the facilities.
 The campaign drew media attention, with coverage from BBC News and other outlets, highlighting concerns about the loss of vital community resources in central London.

 Critics of the decision have argued that the sale of the premises to Criterion Capital or its affiliates undermines the YMCA's legacy, suggesting that the closure represents a broader trend of prioritizing private development over public good.
 Campaigners have urged Criterion Capital and its leadership, including the Aziz family, to collaborate on preserving the facilities, emphasizing the potential to reimagine the site while maintaining its original purpose of serving the community.
 A Save the ExCYMCA campaign was established by YMCA members hoping that the building could revert to active YMCA use secured "Asset of Community Value" status for it, and in May 2025 submitted a listing application to Historic England.
 Asif Azis has said that "we did not acquire YMCA to close it down".